bsu-cs315/E1-Robinson/README.md

 The project complies with Godot's Style Guide.

 All existing and new assets are properly licensed with links to the assets, the creators, and the licenses themselves.

+## Revision Report

+Style guide error:

+- I made the mistake of grouping assets by type instead of bundling them into directories with their respective scenes and scripts per the style guide.
+This was due to an oversight on my part when reading through it.

+- I corrected this by making folders for each unit and now know how to organize those things properly for the future in compliance with the style guide.

+Signal error:

+- There was a signal that passed an argument that wasn't used.
+While it could've been ignored with an "_", it doesn't make for the best clean code practices.

+- To fix this, I refactored the argument out of the signal.
+This has told me that I should be more diligent with how my code is working to prevent any unneeded messiness in the future.